 Caelia and Mirelda: The Book of Thresholds is a contemplative companion to The Sky-Veil—a series of symbolic veils rather than chapters, where Caelia bears the silent banner and Mirelda holds the glowing chalice.
 These are not steps in a journey, but moments of stillness.

-He did not know for how long, nor by what path.
+I did not know for how long, nor by what path.
 Time here was not marked in hours.
 It passed in revealing—in the slow unfurling of what had always been true.

 Mirelda.

 She knelt beside the pool.
 Her hands did not stir the surface, yet images moved across it.
 Not visions of what was to come, nor what had been—but something stranger: meanings that had no words.
-He felt them more than saw them.
+I felt them more than saw them.

-He approached.
+I approached.

 Mirelda reached into the pool.
 The water did not break.